briandfoy/briandfoy.github.io/_posts/2021-04-03-neil-degrasse-tyson-obscures-the-truth-again.md

 > Sean Evans: So now that you've eaten ten scorching hot chicken wings on YouTube with a bald guy I think this is now as good a time as any talk about how insignificant we all are.

-Tyson likes to push a particular philosophy that eliminates that things that he can't explain or understand.
-He has a complicated history with atheism and agnosticism: he doesn't believe something without proof, there's no proof for God, but he also shies away from the atheism label.
-This somehow turns anti-humanist:
+Tyson likes to push a particular philosophy that eliminates the things  he can't explain, doesn't understand, or finds inconvenient.
+His response somehow turns anti-humanist:

 > Neil deGrasse Tyson: Yeah we have come to define significance as I'm special, everything else isn't.
 Religions thinking they're special, cultures thinking they're special, individuals thinking they're special.

 Then he makes his science mistake, and it's not just saying "atoms" when he means "elements".
-This is something that jumped out to me because I spent quite a bit of time in graduate school thinking about element production in the universe.
+His mistake jumped out to me because I spent quite a bit of time in graduate school thinking about element production in the universe.
 But a high school student interested in the same thing would know this.
+Or, maybe, the host of the "Unafraid of the Dark" *Cosmos*:

 > The top four ingredients in life in your body top 4 atoms in order hydrogen oxygen carbon nitrogen those four atoms do you don't the top ingredients are in the universe the top four chemically active atoms in the universe hydrogen oxygen carbon nitrogen.